alchatti/list_domains-to-localhost/README.md

 ## <a name="contributing"></a> 7.
 Contributing

-Any contributions welcom, could be by Pull request or by opening an issue with subject containing [???]
+Any contributions welcome, could be by Pull request or by opening an issue with subject containing [???]

 - [ADD] for adding new domains
 - [RMV] for removing domains